Skip to Content

 • New drug application (NDA) - Once clinical trials are complete, the manufacturer must submit a new drug application to the FDA’s Center for Drug Evaluation and Research (CDER).
 It must include mandatory information detailing the following: manufacturing process, quality control and assurance procedures, and what the drug will be able to treat.

-How Unsafe FDA Approved Drugs Make It to the Market
+How Unsafe FDA-Approved Drugs Make It to the Market

 According to a study published by the Journal of the American Medical Association (JAMA), 32% of drugs approved by the FDA between 2001 and 2010 had some safety problems after reaching the market.
 The study also suggests that deadlines for the FDA’s regulatory review process may impact postmarket safety.